Teens and Romantic Relationships

 With this in mind, here are some relationship Dos and Don’ts you can share with your kids.
 You can start bringing these things up long before they start dating, and continue affirming them as kids get more experience.
 And do your best to lead by example and model these values in your own relationships, too.

-Do look for someone you feel comfortable with.
-Being comfortable with someone means:
+Do look for someone you feel comfortable with

 - You can be yourself around her.